-The aim of the MSc in Banking and Risk is to give students the knowledge, understanding and key skills that will enable them to be effective managers in financial institutions, especially banks, in any country in the world.
+The aim of the MSc in Banking and Risk is to give students the knowledge, understanding and key skills that will enable them to be effective risk analysts and managers in financial institutions, especially banks, in any country in the world.

-In their first term (Sep-Dec) students will take induction and core course.
-These are highly crafted and specialised, and include statistics for finance, banking, and risk management.
-During the second term (Jan-May), you will take econometrics and credit risk courses and choose two optional courses, which can include investment management, data mining, risk management and derivatives.
-The final dissertation is written over the summer term (Jun-Aug).
+In the first term (Sep-Dec) you will take induction and core courses.
+These are highly crafted and specialised, and include statistics for finance, financial markets and institutions, and risk management.
+During the second term (Jan-May), you will take econometrics and credit risk courses and choose two optional courses, which can include investment management, data mining, risk management, and financial engineering.
+The final dissertation will be written over the summer term (Jun-Aug).

-The MSc in Banking and Risk utilises knowledge and skills gained through the research carried out by members of the Credit Research Centre (CRC) and the Edinburgh Strategic Resilience Initiative (ESRI) in the Business School.
-This is a leading international research centre that specialises in research into credit risk modelling that is highly focused on the needs of the industry.
+Our MSc in Banking and Risk utilises knowledge and skills gained through the research carried out by members of the Credit Research Centre (CRC) and the Edinburgh Strategic Resilience Initiative (ESRI) in the Business School.
+The CRC is a leading international research centre specialising in credit risk modelling that is highly focused on the needs of the industry.
 ESRI brings together researchers from a number of different disciplines and proposes solutions to improve the capacity of financial institutions to resist adversity, stress and shocks.

 Engagement with financial institutions in several countries is a special feature of our programme.
 We promote a wide range of events where our students can interact with practitioners directly.
 Examples include: visits to UK financial institutions, events with practitioners, guest lectures, presentation of case studies, and dissertations proposed by financial institutions.
 In some cases, students are invited to spend up to three months in those institutions to work on their projects as part of a paid internship.